 "I choose to work for Kent Denver because it's an extraordinary, leading school with wonderful students, families and teachers.
 It is a place to grow as a professional," he says.

 "My teaching is not just about math, but about helping children grow as individuals."

-Ms. Chandler decided to become a teacher when she was in sixth grade and has never wavered from that choice.
-She sees relationships as central to building successful school environment.
+Ms. Chandler decided to become a teacher when she was in sixth grade, and has never wavered from that choice.
+She sees relationships as central to building a successful school environment.
 "I always try to connect with students," she says.
 "I'm there to celebrate successes and provide support during more challenging moments."

 Before joining the Middle School faculty at Kent Denver, Ms. Chandler taught at Graland Country Day School for 10 years and at schools in California.